3adnanK/pytutorials/content/post/Variables-and-IO.md

 ---

 In this tutorial you will learn:<br/>
-1. What is a variable
+1. What is a variable.
-2. How to make variables in python
+2. How to make variables in python.
-3. How to use print to display variables
+3. How to use print to display variables.
-4. How to read user inputs
+4. How to read user inputs.

 1 What is a variable:
 =====================